devnull-tools/soda/README.md

 Invokes the given function based on user choice.

-If there is a variable named exactly like the function, its value will be used instead of asking user.

 ### ask (question)

 Asks user about something and indicates if the answer is **yes** or **no**.